adamgian/minify-selectors/README.md

-## Usage
+## How to use

 > **Please note:**
-minify-selectors only supports regular CSS, HTML, JS and SVG files.
+> - minify-selectors only supports regular CSS, HTML, JS and SVG files.
 SASS/SCSS, LESS, TypeScript, JQuery, Handlebars, etc. should be compiled or transpiled first into its respective vanilla form.
+> - minify-selectors is currently limited to UTF-8 encoded files.

 ### Via npm and npm scripts